gkono-splunk/o11y-lambda-workshop/README.md

 > _Can you identify where OpenTelemetry instrumentation is being set up?_
 >  - _Hint: study the lambda function definitions_

-> _Can you dtermine which instrumentation information is being provided by the environment variables you set earlier?_
+> _Can you determine which instrumentation information is being provided by the environment variables you set earlier?_

 You should see a section where the environment variables for each lambda function are being set.
   ```bash